 (March 2001) Assembly Bill A04700: Summary | Full Text

-Physicians for a National Health Plan (PNHP)Includes a Q&A about Single Payer National Health Insurance, information on alternatives to "Managed Care" and Why the U.S. Needs a Single Payer System.
+Physicians for a National Health Plan (PNHP)Includes a Q&A about Single Payer National Health Insurance, information on alternatives to "Managed Care" and discussion of Why the U.S. Needs a Single Payer System.

 Psychologists' Guide to AdvocacyFrom the American Psychological Association, features updates on important issues relating to national mental health policy.